-What might have been a pedestrian trifle in the hands of a lesser writer (yet another apocalyptic drama) has become a compelling novel with author McCarthy.
-The most distinctive feature of THE ROAD is not the story that is told, but the manner in which McCarthy tells it: that is to say, the narrative.
-He writes so magically at times that a grey empty world is summoned forth vividly before our eyes.
+This does not mean that the book is unredeemable, however.
+What might have been a pedestrian trifle in the hands of a lesser writer has become something genuinely pedestrian with author McCarthy.
+The most distinctive feature of The Road is not the story that is told, but the manner in which McCarthy tells it: that is to say, the narrative.
+He writes so magically that a grey empty world is summoned forth vividly before our eyes.

 It needs to be said and emphasized that McCarthy has almost completely superseded standard English punctuation in the writing of this novel.
 He strategically, willfully omits periods, commas, semicolons, and apostrophes throughout the work in order to equivocate, in order to multiply meanings, in order to enlarge the literary possibilities of language.